wtp43/obsidian-vault/Projects/NBA ML/RL Model Design.md

 - How much edge does a team really have if the given odds are 1.3 vs 1.8
 	- when the odds are too close, 1.4 vs 1.6, we should avoid since this is essentially a coin flip without much edge
+- The goal is not to predict the winner but harvest inefficiencies in the odds

 - Trends are meaningless without context

+Over and under spread gives an idea of what variance should be

+Step 1:
+- Can I observe the edge?
+We want edges so big and obvious we can screw up the implementation and still make money (because we know we're gonna screw up the implementation.)
+	- Give up on things quickly
+	- The best trade ideas are bleeding obvious
+- Core Idea:
+	- Underdogs are usually mispriced
+	-

+# Baseline Model
+- We will bet only on underdogs
+- Kelly criterion sized bet
+	- let p = hardcapped minimum probability of a win for the underdog
+- We skip matches that are too close in odds (ie: 1.4 vs 1.6)

 # RL Model
 # Environment
 Imagine each bet as a roadblock which we navigate through